Youth Council members call for action on climate change, gender justice and participation in church leadership

 Confronting fears, celebrating gifts

-Rev. Karla Steilmann is a pastor in the Evangelical Church of the River Plate in Argentina.
+Rev. Karla Steilmann is a pastor in the Evangelical Church of the River Plate in Argentina (present in Argentina, Paraguay and Uruguay).
 Speaking about the murders, persecution and dangers facing young women on her continent, she appeals to other young Lutherans in Latin America and the Caribbean to work for open and respectful dialogue about the need for gender justice.

 Khulekani Magwaza is from the Evangelical Lutheran Church in Southern Africa.
 His message concerns climate change which, he said, has affected his region in a very visible way through the recent devastating floods and cyclones.
 “Climate change is an intergenerational issue which questions the future that we’re dreaming of,” he warned.